|

 to the Mara over and over.

-fault line some 3,500 miles (5,600km) long, from
+is a fault line some 3,500 miles (5,600km) long,

-Ethiopia's Red Sea through Kenya, Tanzania, Malawi
+from Ethiopia's Red Sea through Kenya, Tanzania,

-and into Mozambique.
-Here the valley is wide and
+Malawi and into Mozambique.
+Here the valley

-distance.
-Most of the game viewing activities
+in the hazy distance.
+Most of the game viewing

-walking tours outside the park boundaries in the
+lodges conduct walking tours outside the park

-hills of the Oloololo Escarpment.
-The animals
+boundaries in the hills of the Oloololo Escarpment.

-be as much wildlife roaming outside the park as
+areas'.
+There can be as much wildlife roaming

-inside.
-Many Masai villages are located in the
+outside the park as inside.
+Many Masai villages

-'dispersal areas' and they have, over centuries,
+are located in the 'dispersal areas' and they

-developed a synergetic relationship with the wildlife.
+relationship with the wildlife.

 There